PepeTapia/362group2/README.md

 - index.php handles redirecting requests.

 ## **SETUP:**

+**If you downloaded my .7zip file from Discord and extracted to "C:/Users/name", you just need to follow Step 1, type "cd C:/Users/name/titanbin", and you are good to host!**

 1. Download Cloud SDK and initialize GCloud: https://cloud.google.com/sdk/docs/quickstart
-2. Clone github and extract titanbin file to C:/Users/name"
+2. Clone github and extract titanbin file to "C:/Users/name"
 3. Type in cmd the following:
 ```
 "cd C:/Users/name/titanbin"